-Specifically, the pre-ticked boxes or inactivity will not constitute a valid consent.
-Instead, organizations will have to clearly communicate about what it will be doing with the data and will not be able to ask the user to click on a hyperlink leading to a separate “terms and conditions” page.
+Specifically, the pre-ticked boxes or inactivity will not constitute valid consent.
+Instead, organizations will have to clearly communicate about what they will be doing with the data and will not be able to ask the user to click on a hyperlink leading to a separate “terms and conditions” page.

 Moreover, users have the right to revoke consent to data processing without any limitation.